1.2.1 Canonical and Civil Organization

 pastoral region is divided into four deaneries.
 The deaneries generally include 15 to 20 parishes, except the Santa Barbara Pastoral Region, which has 37 parishes divided among its four deaneries.
 The deaneries are coordinated by a dean, who is usually a pastor of a parish in the deanery appointed by the archbishop.
 The deaneries generally meet monthly, frequently with pastoral region participation, to discuss issues of common concern and interest to the member parishes, participate in professional and pastoral development and reflection, and advise on matters brought to them by the archbishop,

-Council of Priests, or pastoral region.
+Council of Priests, or the bishop or episcopal vicar of the pastoral region.

 Canonical Administrative Structure